freducom/csv2mlscore/README.md

 ## USAGE:
 `./run.sh inputfile.csv`
 where inputfile.csv is text that is parsed line by line and given to Google's natural language processor. inputfile.csv must be escaped for bash.
+Use the provided survey-small.csv for testing.

 ## EXPECTED RESULT:
 The average is 0.198538011695906 where negative numbers are negative feelings and positive are positive.